konveyor/enhancements/enhancements/analyzer-k8s-provider/README.md

 In order to perform live cluster analysis, the provider will need to be furnished with cluster credentials that have read access to the relevant resources.
 The provider must tolerate limited permissions to the extent possible.
+`list` and `get` permission on the resource types to be inspected should be sufficient.

 ## Design Details